Critical Analysis of a Jewish Leader: Gideon the Judge

 G-d had previously informed Gideon

 of his primary mission: to save the Children of Israel from Midian.
-This is no secret to Gideon; yet he clearly
+This is no

-takes no action to accomplish this all-important mission, and to thereby
+secret to Gideon; yet he clearly takes no action to accomplish this

-alleviate the suffering of his people.
-Once again, Gideon's leadership
+all-important mission, and to thereby alleviate the suffering of his people.

-falters.
-Because Gideon clearly has no intention of acting unless he is
+Once again, Gideon's leadership falters.
+Because Gideon clearly has no

-forced to do so, G-d causes the armies of Midian as
+intention of acting unless he is forced to do so, G-d causes the armies of

-to march against the Children of Israel.
+march against the Children of Israel.
 Yet, still Gideon does

 nothing.
 Only after he is clothed by the Spirit of G-d does Gideon

 finally act, calling together a Jewish army to combat the enemy forces.
-Gideon is reluctantly stepping into the role
+Gideon

-of Jewish leadership, at every juncture being pushed along by G-d.
-He is
+being pushed along by G-d.
+He is clearly not perfect, yet he is

-clearly not perfect, yet he is nevertheless chosen by G-d to lead his
+nevertheless chosen by G-d to lead his generation out of subjugation.
+He

-generation out of subjugation.
-He obviously has the potential, but his
+obviously has the potential, but his shortcomings lie in his inability to

-result of this, G-d chooses to strengthen Gideon every step of the way, both
+practically trust in G-d.
+As a result of this, G-d chooses to strengthen

-possessing him with His Spirit -- not to deprive him of his free will, but
+and with the metaphysical action of possessing him with His Spirit -- not to

-rather to give him the strength to actually trust in G-d despite the impending
+deprive him of his free will, but rather to give him the strength to actually

-danger from the invading Gentile armies.
 Much as G-d hardened Pharoah s heart in Egypt in preparation for Egypt s grand

 destruction and the consequent Sanctification of G-d s Name, G-d strengthens